Aditya-Y-29/LammaGita/ReadMe.md

 ## Limitations
 One of the limitations associated with the current approach lies in the context limit imposed by the model, which stands at 512 tokens.
 This constraint occasionally leads to situations where the input surpasses the prescribed token limit, necessitating manual intervention to terminate the process.
 This interruption can disrupt the user experience and necessitate additional oversight during execution.

+## To execute the application, any of the following methods can be employed:

+### Commands to run
+Command to `build` a docker image: `docker build -t llama-gita .`

+Command to `run` a docker image: `docker run --rm -it -d -p 8501:8501 --name llama-gita-container llama-gita`

+If all operations proceed without any issues, you can make inquiries to the chatbot at: http://192.168.225.215:8501/

+### Running using bash script: `run_llama_gita.sh`

+Make the script executable by running the following command: `chmod +x run_llama_gita.sh`